-140 Executive Order 12856 (Right-to-Know Laws and Pollution Prevention Requirements) This order requires all Federal agencies to reduce and report toxic chemicals entering any waste stream; improve emergency planning, response, and accident notification; and encourage clean technologies and testing of innovative prevention technologies.
-7
+**Executive Order 12856 (Right-to-Know Laws and Pollution Prevention Requirements)**

+Executive Order 12856 requires all Federal agencies to reduce and report toxic chemicals entering any waste stream; improve emergency planning, response, and accident notification; and encourage clean technologies and testing of innovative prevention technologies.

-141 Appendix C Draft Weed Management Plan
+**Appendix C Draft Weed Management Plan**

+**Draft Weed Management Plan**

-142 Draft Weed Management Plan Moapa Solar Energy Center August 2013
+Moapa Solar Energy Center August 2013

+**MSEC Weed Management Plan**

+**1. INTRODUCTION**

-143 "MSEC Weed Management Plan 1.
-INTRODUCTION 1.0 INTRODUCTION
+1.0 INTRODUCTION

 Moapa Solar Power, LLC (Moapa Solar) proposed to construct and operate the Moapa Solar Energy Center (MSEC).
-The MSEC will include a variety of major components, including the Solar Power Generating Facility (SPGF), an onsite substation, a gen-tie transmission line, a water pipeline, and access road.
+The Moapa Solar Energy Center will include a variety of major components, including the Solar Power Generating Facility (SPGF), an onsite substation, a gen-tie transmission line, a water pipeline, and access road.
 The proposed project site is in Clark County Nevada approximately 20 miles northeast of Las Vegas, Nevada.
-The MSEC would be located on 850 acres of leased land on the Moapa River Indian Reservation.
+The Moapa Solar Energy Center would be located on 850 acres of leased land on the Moapa River Indian Reservation.
 The associated gen-tie lines would occur on lands administered by the Tribe and by the Bureau of Land Management (BLM).
-The proposed access road would be located on BLM lands and the associated water pipeline would be located on lands administered by the Tribe.
-Invasive, non-native plants, often referred to as ""weeds"", are considered undesirable and warrant effective management and control for a variety of reasons including, competition with native and agricultural plant species, impacts to habitat function and capability, degradation of the aesthetic qualities and values of viewsheds and landscapes, and more.
-In the Nevada Revised Statutes (555.005) a noxious plant is defined as ""any species of plant which, is, or is likely to be, detrimental or destructive and difficult to control or eradicate.""
-As human presence and activity increases, the potential for spreading and establishing noxious and invasive plants increases.
+The proposed access road would be located on Bureau of Land Management lands and the associated water pipeline would be located on lands administered by the Tribe.
+Invasive, non-native plants, often referred to as "weeds", are considered undesirable and warrant effective management and control for a variety of reasons including, competition with native and agricultural plant species, impacts to habitat function and capability, degradation of the aesthetic qualities and values of viewsheds and landscapes, and more.
+In the Nevada Revised Statutes (555.005), a noxious plant is defined as "any species of plant which is, or is likely to be, detrimental or destructive and difficult to control or eradicate."
+As human presence and activity increase, the potential for spreading and establishing noxious and invasive plants increases.
 The Nevada Department of Agriculture Plant Industry Division maintains a list of noxious weeds for the State of Nevada.
-Noxious weeds on this list are assigned to one of three categories, including: cent Category A Weeds: Weeds that are generally not found or that are limited in distribution throughout the State.
-Category A weeds are subject to active exclusion from the Sate and active eradication where found, including the premises of a dealer of nursery stock. cent Category B Weeds: Weeds that are generally established in scattered populations in some counties of the State.
-Such weeds are subject to active exclusion, where possible; and active eradication from the premises of a dealer of nursery stock. cent Category C Weeds: Weeds that are generally established and generally widespread in many counties of the State.
+Noxious weeds on this list are assigned to one of three categories, including:

+- Category A Weeds: Weeds that are generally not found or that are limited in distribution throughout the State.
+Category A weeds are subject to active exclusion from the State and active eradication where found, including the premises of a dealer of nursery stock.

+- Category B Weeds: Weeds that are generally established in scattered populations in some counties of the State.
+Such weeds are subject to active exclusion, where possible; and active eradication from the premises of a dealer of nursery stock.

+- Category C Weeds: Weeds that are generally established and generally widespread in many counties of the State.
 Such weeds are subject to active eradication from premises of a dealer of nursery stock.

-Appendix A of this report includes a list of the state-listed noxious and invasive plant species that are relevant to the proposed MSEC project in Clark County, Nevada and the focus of this weed management plan.
-The BLM Southern Nevada Field Office manages all weeds on this state list on lands managed by the field office.
-1.1 Purpose of this Plan The purpose of this plan is to describe methods to prevent, mitigate, and control the spread and establishment of weeds during the implementation of the project.
-The project proponent and its approved contractors would be responsible for implementing the aspects of this plan.
-This weed management plan is applicable to the construction, operation and, decommissioning of the proposed project.
-1|Page"
+Appendix A of this report includes a list of the state-listed noxious and invasive plant species that are relevant to the proposed Moapa Solar Energy Center project in Clark County, Nevada, and the focus of this weed management plan.
+The Bureau of Land Management Southern Nevada Field Office manages all weeds on this state list on lands managed by the field office.

+**1.1 Purpose of this Plan**

+The purpose of this plan is to describe methods to prevent, mitigate, and control the spread and establishment of weeds during the implementation of the project.
+The project proponent and the project proponent's approved contractors would be responsible for implementing the aspects of this plan.
+This weed management plan is applicable to the construction, operation, and decommissioning of the proposed project.
+1|Page" 144 MSEC Weed Management Plan